VUEngine/VUEngine-Plugins/entities/LocalizedEntity/readme.md

 Usage
 -----

 Set up your Entity of type `LocalizedEntity`.
-This plugin comes with a pre-defined AnimationDescription `LOCALIZED_ENTITY_ANIM`, which you can use.
+This plugin comes with a pre-defined AnimationDescription `LocalizedEntityAnimation`, which you can use.